 A better sex life.

 With a single surgery, women can restore the sensitivity and friction that they and their partner enjoyed before.
 The degree of tightening they will experience will be based on extensive consultation with Dr. Brady.
-Typically, the procedure returns them to the tightness they had after losing their virginity but before childbirth.
+Typically, the procedure returns them to the tightness they had after having intercourse for the first time but after childbirth.

 Return to dating.

 A woman who is re-entering the dating pool at a later stage of life may want to get back the confidence she had before her body changed.
 Vaginoplasty can let her feel more youthful and open to intimacy with a new partner.